sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

 - Here are [instructions](https://help.lattice.com/hc/en-us/articles/360060331454-Share-Your-Team-s-Review-Packets-Without-Summary-Remarks) on how to access the Teammate review packet

 4. Review the promo/merit letter, if applicable, to ensure accuracy before sharing.
 Make sure the compensation is correct!
-Reach out to your People Partner if you have any access issues or notice any errors.
+Reach out to [your People Partner](../../../../teamalignment.md). if you have any access issues or notice any errors.
 5. Review the equity refresh letter, if applicable, to ensure accuracy before sharing.
-Reach out to your People Partner if you have any access issues or notice any errors.
+Reach out to [your People Partner](../../../../teamalignment.md). if you have any access issues or notice any errors.

 6. Review [Manager Guide: Delivering Performance Feedback and Having Difficult Conversations](https://docs.google.com/presentation/d/17b8k26srxCF5OJ6ddlwSGSVujjUjiioiIDuSMP8eXME/edit?usp=sharing)
 7. Review the [Manager FAQ,](#faq) where we’ve tried to anticipate any and all questions you may receive from a Teammate